 On average, winter operations cost about \$43 million per year.
-MoDOT expended \$66.4 million this year.
-This is higher than Missouri's average winter over the last five years, which is expected because of the various challenges faced this season.
+MoDOT expended \$63.6 million this year.
+This is higher than our average winter over the last five years, which is expected because of the various challenges faced this season.